The Dead Mule School of Southern Literature is found on the web at: www.thedeadmule.wordpress.com

 Valerie MacEwan conceived of this Mule, henceforth shall be deemed its Founder, Owner, Publisher, Biggest Ass and General Manager.
 Crash reads the essays and fiction and publishes them.

 THE DEAD MULE SCHOOL OF SOUTHERN LITERATURE:

 Founded in 1995 [Historical Dead Mule Faculty and Alumni can be found by clicking here]

 Originally, the Mule was a traditional print literary journal supported in part by a grant from the North Carolina Arts Council.
 Note should be taken here that Ellen Roberson drew the original dead mule.
-After fulfilling grant specifications and publishing an inaugural paper copy of the Dead Mule, the Mule went online as a private publication supported by Valerie and Robert MacEwan, Ruth Heinold, and through Dead Mule Gear sales receipts.
+After fulfilling grant specifications and publishing an inaugural paper copy of the Dead Mule, the Mule went online as a private publication supported by Valerie MacEwan, Ruth Heinold, and through Dead Mule Gear sales receipts.
 We’ve never asked for money to help pay for publication online.
 The bottom line is, server space was graciously donated by John Biggs on BigWideLogic for a while, we used Digital Space for a few years and then we were severely hacked (even the backups were compromised), and now we use GoDaddy and pay less than $100 a year for hosting fees.
 But GoDaddy done us wrong and messed up the database, so now we’re temporarily on WordPress.org while we straighten up all the code, nice and proper-like.

 The Dead Mule is published in The South, USA.

 The Mule does not discriminate but good taste and superb quality supersede all other criteria.

 We also do not publish our contributorss bios or previous publication credits.
 Google does a very good job of this for us.